 - 25-30 bamboo or wooden skewers for grilling

-1 Place bamboo or wooden skewers in a dish, cover with water to soak.
+1 Soak the skewers in water: If using bamboo or wooden skewers, place them in a dish, cover with water to soak.

-2 Place all marinade ingredients in a small bowl, stir to combine.
+2 Make marinade: Place all marinade ingredients in a small bowl, stir to combine.
 Set aside.

-4 Place the steak slices in a non-reactive bowl or casserole dish.
+4 Marinate the steak slices: Place the steak slices in a non-reactive bowl or casserole dish.
 Toss with the marinade to coat.
 Chill and marinate for at least 30 minutes, up to 2 hours.

-5 Preheat your grill, whether charcoal or gas, for high-direct heat.
+5 Preheat grill, thread skewers: Preheat your grill, whether charcoal or gas, for high-direct heat.
 While the grill is preheating, thread the marinated skirt steak strips onto your pre-soaked skewers.

 Hello!
 All photos and content are copyright protected.
 Please do not use our photos without prior written permission.
 If you wish to republish this recipe, please rewrite the recipe in your own unique words and link back to Grilled Skirt Steak Skewers on Simply Recipes.
 Thank you!Print